When Marriage Doesn’t Break — It Simply Becomes Expected

 Sometimes it weakens because love becomes expected rather than nurtured.

-Because intimacy requires presence, and presence requires effort — effort that often gets sacrificed to exhaustion and routine.
+And effort often gets sacrificed to exhaustion and routine.

 It fades into the background of everyday life.

-They become roommates — sharing space, history and responsibility, while emotional connection quietly waits to be noticed again.
+Sharing space, history and responsibility — while emotional connection quietly waits to be noticed again.

 Perhaps this is the part of marriage no one prepares you for.